 The Right Boat for the Job

-Blake Young, who was recently named the government sales manager for the U.S. northeast and mid-Atlantic regions for Fluid Watercraft and previously served as a deputy with the Brunswick County Sheriff’s Office Marine Patrol Unit in North Carolina, spoke to OFFICER Magazine about what law enforcement agencies should keep in mind when updating their fleets.
+Blake Young, Fluid Watercraft's government sales manager for the northeast and mid-Atlantic regions and a former North Carolina marine patrol sheriff's deputy, talks about what law enforcement agencies should keep in mind when updating their fleets.

 The type of watercraft a law enforcement agency purchases depends on the area that agency serves.
 Bodies of water across the country are patrolled by different types of agencies with different needs.
 With limited budgets, the need for decision makers to do their research is critical.